French battleship Patrie: Construction – 1909

 Patrie was laid down at the La Seyne shipyard on 1 April 1902, launched on 17 December 1903, and completed on 1 July 1907, several months after the revolutionary British battleship HMS Dreadnought entered service, which rendered the pre-dreadnoughts like Patrie outdated.
 While Patrie was still fitting-out, the nearby battleship Iéna suffered a catastrophic magazine explosion that destroyed the vessel.
 Her commanding officer attempted to flood the dock holding Iéna to put out the inferno by firing one of Patrie's secondary guns at the dock gate, but the shell bounced off and did not penetrate it.
-The dock was finally flooded when Ensign de Vaisseau Roux (who was killed shortly afterward by fragments from the ship) managed to open the sluice gates.
+The dock was finally flooded when Ensign de Vaisseau Jean-Antoine Roux (who was killed shortly afterward by fragments from the ship) managed to open the sluice gates.
 In May, the ship conducted sea trials, and on 29 May, a condenser pipe in one of her boilers burst.
 Several stokers were scalded, and the ship had to return to Toulon to have the condenser pipe replaced.

 After entering service, she was assigned to the 1st Division of the Mediterranean Squadron, along with her sister République and Suffren, the flagship of both the division and the squadron.
 The fleet thereafter embarked on its annual summer maneuvers, which lasted until 31 July.
 The Mediterranean Squadron joined the Northern Squadron for exercises in the western Mediterranean.
 On 5 November, Patrie replaced Suffren as the squadron flagship, hoisting the flag of Vice-amiral (VA—Vice Admiral) Germinet.
 On 13 January 1908, Patrie and the battleships République, Charlemagne, Gaulois, Saint Louis, Masséna, and Jauréguiberry steamed to Golfe-Juan and then to Villefranche-sur-Mer, where they remained for more than a month.
 During this period of training, on 17 March, Patrie, République, Justice, and Liberté conducted shooting training, using the old ironclad Tempête as a target.
 In June and July, the Mediterranean and Northern Squadrons conducted their annual maneuvers, this time off Bizerte.
 In October, the 1st Division ships, which by then consisted of Patrie and République steamed to Barcelona, Spain.
 The ships were inspected by King Alfonso XIII, who boarded Patrie during the visit.